breinbaas/GEOLib/README.rst

 **NOTE** this code is under development and testing is needed, use at your own risk!

-Here is an example where the input of the waternet creator settings in the file is used to find in the required parameters;
+Here is an example where only the normative waterlevel is given and the rest of the input is expected to be found in the waternet creator settings for the scenario / stage;

 .. code-block:: python

     dm = DStabilityModel()
     ...
-    dm.generate_waternet(river_level_mhw=2.0, river_level_ghw=0.0, polder_level=-1.0)
+    dm.generate_waternet(river_level_mhw=2.0)

 And here is an example where the user defines the necessary parameters in the function (note that if parameters are missing the code tries to get them from the available waternet creator settings;